h4915577/java-senior-dev-refresher/Java8AndAbove.md

 6. Internal working of parallel stream

 7.
 8. Asked to write service layer code using completable future.

+9. How CompletableFuture is different from Future.
+Write code for Completable Future and how will you handle exceptions in it.